 We’d like some MIT researchers to conduct a double-blind study to determine if merely humming The Girl From Ipanama makes you warmer.
 Because we definitely think that’s true every time we walk into Muqueca, a Brazilian beach shack of a restaurant in Inman Square.
 If nothing else, the big, flavorful fish stews will warm you up.
 But be sure to start with either the namesake moqueca or the shrimp bobo.

 Escaping to Cuba in the middle of the winter would be a great way to forget about the fact that your car is buried under a foot of ice and frozen trash.
 But since we can’t advocate you breaking the law to do so, we suggest going to Mariel instead.
 This Cuban spot is covered with Havana-inspired street murals and filled with flaming cocktails, which you can use to regain movement in your left hand after battling the wind in Downtown Boston to get here.
-If you don’t know where to start, split the yuca cheese puffs and lamb belly.
+If you don’t know where to start, split the yuca cheese puffs and chorizo cuban pizza.